networknt/light-graphql-4j/CONTRIBUTING.md

 ## Making Changes

 * Create a topic branch from where you want to base your work.
-  * This is usually the master branch.
+  * This is usually the develop branch.
-  * Only target release branches if you are certain your fix must be on that branch.
+  * Only target master branch if you are certain your fix must be on that branch.
-  * To quickly create a topic branch based on master; `git checkout -b fix/master/my_contribution master`.
+  * To quickly create a topic branch based on develop; `git checkout -b fix32 develop`.
 Please avoid working directly on the `master` branch.
 * Make commits of logical units.
 * Check for unnecessary whitespace with `git diff --check` before committing.
 * Make sure your commit messages are in the proper format.